Regional Board Members

 DENISE HOLMES

-Denise is a Certified Academic Language Practitioner and Structured Language Dyslexia Specialist.
-She provides 1:1 academic therapy and intervention and also serves on the Knox County Dyslexia Advisory Board.
-Denise has a B.S. in Psychology from the College of Charleston and lives in Knox County.
+Denise is a Certified Academic Language Practitioner (CALP) and Structured Language Dyslexia Specialist (C-SLDS).
+She provides one-to-one academic therapy and multisensory math intervention.
+Denise also serves on the Knox County Dyslexia Advisory Council.
+She has a B.S. in Psychology from the College of Charleston and lives in Knox County.

 DIRECTOR – AREA 2